Public involvement (UK health initiative): Origins and funding

 Public involvement in UK health and care research is the last active remnant of the National Health Service Reform and Health Care Professions Act 2002 (Part 1, Section 5).
 The Act set up a Commission for Patient and Public Involvement in Health with a remit to move towards lay people's involvement in all aspects of health and care.
 The Commission had no funding, however, and closed in 2008.
 The Commission was replaced with a structure of 151 'Local involvement networks'; these had good funding and much the same aims - but were themselves abolished in 2013.

 The UK's major funder of health and care research is the state-funded National Institute for Health and Care Research (NIHR) - the research arm of the National Health Service.
 There are corresponding but subordinate organisations in Northern Ireland, Wales and Scotland.

 NIHR claims to “[involve] patients and the public in all our work”.
 In the context of PI, however, until 2019, as important was an offshoot of NIHR called 'INVOLVE', set up in 1996 and absorbed piecemeal into NIHR in late 2020.
 One of the aims of this advisory body was “to support active public involvement in NHS, public health and social care research”.
 NIHR set up the Centre for Engagement and Dissemination in 2020 as a successor of INVOLVE.

 A number of key British medical bodies, such as the National Institute for Health and Care Excellence (NICE) and the Medical Research Council, have adopted formal policies for public involvement.
+The same applies to the main health and care research charities, such as the Alzheimer's Society.